zeldaret/oot/README.md

 * Download and install [Cygwin](https://cygwin.com).
 * [Build and install mips-linux-binutils](docs/BUILDING_BINUTILS_CYGWIN.md).

-Once mips-linux-binutils is installed you will need to install the following packages using Cygwin's installer:
+Once mips-Linux-Binutils is installed you will need to install the following packages using Cygwin's installer:

 * libiconv
 * dos2unix